-- 2.1 That the Committee agrees to the consultation for the reviewed Gambling Act 2005 Statement of Licensing Policy as shown in Appendix 1. - 2.2 That the existing policy of not adopting a 'No Casino' resolution under section 166 of the Gambling Act 2005 is retained in the updated policy. - 2.3 That the updated policy contains outline guidance for operators on the considerations that should be included within their local risk assessments.
+- 2.1 That the Committee note the comments received from the consultation on the reviewed Gambling Act 2005 Statement of Licensing Policy 2019 2022 as shown in Appendix 1. - 2.2 That the Committee recommend the adoption of the updated policy to Full Council. - 2.3 That the existing policy of not adopting a 'No Casino' resolution under section 166 of the Gambling Act 2005 is retained in the updated policy. - 2.4 That the updated policy contains outline guidance for operators on the considerations that should be included within their local risk assessments.